-1 credit for conducting an Air Ventilation Assessment (AVA) by wind tunnel or CFD according to the methodology introduced by HPLB & ETWB in 2006 and demonstrating the best building design option is adopted in comparing with different options.
+1 credit for conducting an AVA by wind tunnel or Computational Fluid Dynamics (CFD) according to the prevailing AVA methodology introduced by the Government demonstrating the optimal option is selected in comparing with different options.
 1 SA 9 NEIGHBOURHOOD DAYLIGHT ACCESS 1 credit for designs for which the access to daylight of neighbouring sensitive buildings is maintained to the prescribed level.
 Buildings where daylight is of no value to neighbouring properties.
-1 Sa 10 ENVIRONMENTAL MANAGEMENT PLAN 1 credit for demonstrating that an Environmental Management Plan for demolition/construction including Environmental Monitoring and Auditing has been implemented.
-1 SA 11 AIR POLLUTION DURING CONSTRUCTION 1 credit for applying adequate mitigation measures for dust and air emissions during the construction as the recommended by the Environmental Protection Department; and demonstrating compliance with the air quality management guidelines as detailed in the Environmental Monitoring and Audit Manual.
+1 SA 10 ENVIRONMENTAL MANAGEMENT PLAN 1 credit for demonstrating that an Environmental Management Plan for demolition/construction including Environmental Monitoring and Auditing has been implemented.
 None.
+1 Sa 11 AIR POLLUTION DURING CONSTRUCTION 1 credit for applying adequate mitigation measures for dust and air emissions during the construction as recommended by the Environmental Protection Department; and demonstrating compliance with the air quality management guidelines as detailed in the Environmental Monitoring and Audit Manual.
 1 SA 12 Noise During Construction 1 credit for providing adequate mitigation measures for construction noise for all Noise Sensitive Receivers.
 None.
-1 Sa 13 WATER POLLUTION DURING CONSTRUCTION 1 credit for undertaking adequate measures to reduce water pollution during construction.
+1 SA 13 WATER POLLUTION DURING CONSTRUCTION 1 credit for undertaking adequate measures to reduce water pollution during construction.
 None.
 1 SA 14 NOISE FROM BUILDING EQUIPMENT 1 credit for demonstrating that the level of the intruding noise at the facade of the potential noise sensitive receivers is in compliance with the criteria recommended in the Hong Kong Planning Standards and Guidelines.
+None.
 1 SA 15 LIGHT POLLUTION 1 credit for demonstrating that obtrusive light from exterior lighting meets the specified performance for the environmental zone in which the building development is located.
-1 3 MATERIALS ASPECTS (MA 22+1B Ma P1 TIMBER USED FOR TEMPORARY WORKS Virgin forest products are not used for temporary works during construction.
-None. equired Ma P2 USE OF NON-CFC BASED REFRIGERANTS Using no chlorofluorocarbon (CFC)-based refrigerants in HVAC&R systems.
-None. equired
+None.
+1 3 MATERIALS ASPECTS (MA N) 22+1B Ma P1 TIMBER USED FOR TEMPORARY WORKS Virgin forest products are not used for temporary works during construction.
+None.
+Required Ma P2 USE OF NON-CFC BASED REFRIGERANTS Using non-chlorofluorocarbon (CFC)-based refrigerants in HVAC&R systems.
+None.
+Required